-The Club League Championships are held at the British Showjumping National Championships in August.
-The top 20 combinations from the league tables in each height category will qualify for these Championships.
+The Club League Championships are held at the British Showjumping Academy, Club & Just for Schools Championships in August.
+The top 20 combinations from the league tables in each height category for all eight regions, will qualify for these Championships.
 Para riders can also gain points at Club shows which will qualify for Para Showjumping ranking list.
 For further details please visit www. britishshowjumping.co.uk.